Battle of Tordesillas (1812): Retreat

 Already demoralized by having to retreat, the Allied soldiers were soon forced to survive on acorns when the inept Quartermaster General James Willoughby Gordon directed the supply trains onto the wrong road.
 On 17 November, Gordon sent the cavalry rear guard off to a flank and for a time the retreating infantry were directly exposed to the attentions of the French cavalry.
 On this day, Wellington's second-in-command Edward Paget was made a prisoner by the French horsemen.
 The misery of the hungry foot soldiers was intense as they struggled to march on muddy roads in the cold weather.

 During the retreat three of Wellington's division commanders took matters into their own hands.
 Lieutenant General William Stewart and two others decided to disobey the army commander's direct order to retreat by a certain road.
-Stewart was joined by Lieutenant General James Broun-Ramsay, Lord Dalhousie and either Major General John Oswald or Lieutenant General Henry Clinton.
+Stewart was joined by Lieutenant General George Ramsay, Lord Dalhousie and either Major General John Oswald or Lieutenant General Henry Clinton.
 When Wellington found them in the morning, the three divisions were in complete confusion.
 Later the army commander was asked what he said in the situation and he replied, "Oh, by God, it was too serious to say anything."
 On 16 November, the French cavalry rounded up 600 stragglers and the following day, they captured even more.

 The Allies staggered into their base at Ciudad Rodrigo on 19 November.
 Two-fifths of the army's soldiers were either ill or missing.
 The humor of the rank and file was not improved when Wellington issued a nasty letter to his division and brigade commanders and it was leaked to the press.
 A total of 5,000 men were missing.
 While many of the missing were on the way to French prison camps, the majority had died from starvation or hypothermia.
 Though the Allied army had apparently been defeated, in fact much had been accomplished in 1812.
 The French had been ejected from the cities of Ciudad Rodrigo, Badajoz, Seville, and Astorga, and the provinces of Andalusia, Extremadura, and Asturias.